Amaha / / / How To Write Affirmations That Actually Work: Your Complete Guide

 Published on

 What’s interesting is that affirmations aren’t new at all.
-For centuries, traditional Indian practices like mantras and sankalpas have worked with the same principles.
+For centuries, traditional Indian practices such as mantras (repetition) and sankalpas (intent) have been guided by the same principles.

-Neuroplasticity research shows that our brains physically rewire themselves based on repeated thought patterns.
-When you consistently practice well-crafted affirmations, you're literally reshaping your neural pathways.
+As described above, Neuroplasticity research shows that our brains physically rewire themselves based on repeated thought patterns.
+As posited by Hebb’s Law: “Neurons that fire together, wire together”.
+When you consistently practice well-crafted affirmations, you're reshaping your neural pathways.
 Affirmations can act as anchors, helping us stay grounded.

 However, life in modern India moves at breakneck speed.
 Whether you’re catching a crowded Mumbai local, balancing family expectations in Delhi, or building your startup in Bangalore, the mental noise never seems to stop.